-A Complete Guide to Styling Curly Hair
+A Complete Guide: How to Style Curly Hair

 For your convenience, this post may contain affiliate links.
 That means, at no additional cost to you, I may make a small commission on your purchase.
 Click here to read my full disclosure policy.

 Okay, that sounds odd, doesn’t it?
-Brushing your hair, even when wet breaks up your natural curl pattern making your hair frizz more easily.
+It goes against everything we know about caring for our hair.
+Wash, condition, comb/brush.
+I think it’s also a misconception that curly hair is inherently tangly.
+It’s not.
+Brushing your curly hair, even when wet breaks up your natural curl pattern making your hair frizz more easily.
 Instead of brushing your hair, use your fingers while you’re in the shower to break up any tangles, this is called finger combing.

 On hair washing days, I wash my hair as normal, condition, and finger comb my curly hair as I’m rinsing the conditioner out of my hair.
 With the products I use, my curly hair is never tangly.
 Simply conditioning it, then running through it with my fingers easily gets any tangles out.

 Tip #3: Find the right products for your curly hair.

 I’ve used dozens of products on my hair over the years.
 Most recently I switched from Devacurl products to MorrocanOil Curl Enhancing Shampoo and Conditioner, and the Curl Defining Cream.
 Previously, I had used all Devacurl products which are paraben and sulfate free but I do like to change up my product line up every so often.